itcssec/ProActiveSecuritySuite/readme.txt

 Improvement: Ensured that unknown or unexpected values from the WhatIsMyBrowser API can still be handled using string-based matching.
 Maintenance: Minor code refactoring and improved sanitization for input fields in the settings and rule builder sections.
 Compatibility: Confirmed compatibility with the latest WordPress and tested against various common browser user agents.

+= 1.5.7 =

+Introducing Traffic Insights, our newest premium feature that provides a single-page overview of unique IP addresses in your captured traffic.
+Analyze threat intelligence fields from IPData (Tor, Proxy, Known Attacker/Abuser, etc.) alongside the latest OS, browser software, and user agent details from WhatIsMyBrowser.
+Gain valuable statistics like total unique IPs, top countries, average confidence scores, and more—all from one intuitive dashboard.
+Upgrade to unlock this powerful tool and enhance your site’s proactive security strategy today!